computational-linguistics-class/computational-linguistics-class.github.io/homework/ngram-lms/ngram-lms.md

 What do you think?
 Is it as good as [1000 monkeys working at 1000 typewriters](https://www.youtube.com/watch?v=no_elVGGgW8)?

 After generating a bunch of short passages, do you notice anything? *They all start with F!* In fact, after we hit a certain order, the first word is always *First*?
 Why is that?
 Is the model trying to be clever?
-First, generate the word *First*.
+Is it saying *First, I will generate the word "First"*?
+No, probably not.
 Explain what is going on in your writeup.

 ## Part 2: Perplexity, Smoothing, and Interpolation